 Synchronous operation will process in the background and will refresh the page when finishing processing.
 Please be patient.

-RT-Thread is an open source real-time operating system for embedded devices from China, which has strong scalability: from a tiny kernel running on a tiny core, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on ARM Cortex-A8, ARM Cortex-A9 DualCore etc.
+RT-Thread is an open source real-time operating system for embedded devices from China.
+RT-Thread RTOS is a scalable real-time operating system: a tiny kernel for ARM Cortex-M0, Cortex-M3/4, or a full feature system in ARM Cortex-A8, ARM Cortex-A9 DualCore etc.

 RT-Thread RTOS like a traditional real-time operating system.
-The kernel has real-time multi-task scheduling, semaphore, mutex, mail box, message queue etc. However, it has three different things:
+The kernel has real-time multi-task scheduling, semaphore, mutex, mail box, message queue etc. However, it has two different things:

-The device driver is more like a driver framework, UART, IIC, SPI, SDIO, USB device/host, EMAC, MTD NAND etc. The developer can easily add low level driver and board configuration, then combined with the upper framework, he/she can use lots of features.
+The device driver is more like a driver framework, UART, SPI, USB device/host, EMAC, MTD NAND etc. The developer can easyly add low level driver and board configuration, then he/she can use lots of features.

 RT-Thread RTOS can support many architectures:

 RT-Thread RTOS is free software; you can redistribute it and/or modify it under terms of the GNU General Public License version 2 as published by the Free Software Foundation.
 RT-Thread RTOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with RT-Thread; see file COPYING.
 If not, write to the Free Software Foundation, 675 Mass Ave, Cambridge, MA 02139, USA.